Crumpsall tram stop: Layout

+Tram stop

 Crumpsall tram stop has three platforms.
-It had disabled and step-free access features added to it since it opened to Metrolink, and it is now fully accessible step-free.
+It had disabled and step-free access features added to it since it opened to Metrolink, and it is now fully step-free.
 The step-free access ramp to platform 1 occupies space previously held by Crumpsall's station building which was demolished in the early 2000s.
 There is a foot crossing south of the platforms giving access to platform 1, the island platform 2 and 3, and the disabled access ramp from Crumpsall Lane.

 During the construction of the third platform, the abandoned British Rail platforms south of the station were entirely removed.
 Some of the abandoned railway platform survives to the north of the Metrolink platforms, though, since the current fleet of trams (Bombardier M5000s) only require a minimum of 54 metres of platform to operate.

 Two dot matrix passenger information displays stand serving one platform each, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.

+Track layout

+Crumpsall has a crossover track to the north of platforms 1 and 2, which trains – and then of course trams – would use during service disruptions.
+It isn't used anymore after the addition of the third platform, which required a new crossover to be installed to the south of the station, which allows trams from Manchester access to the third platform.
+Platform 3's track continues for a while north of the platform, the extra track acting as a stabling siding whenever needed.
+The track layout is identical to Shaw and Crompton on the Rochdale Line.

 Services

 Every route across the Manchester Metrolink network operates to a 12-minute headway (5 tph) Monday–Saturday, and to a 15-minute headway (4 tph) on Sundays and bank holidays.
 Sections served by a second "peak only" route (like this stop) will have a combined headway of 6 minutes during peak times.

 Crumpsall is located in Zone 2, and the stop itself has three platforms.
 Trams towards Piccadilly depart from platform 2 (the middle platform) and an extra service runs direct to Altrincham during peak times.
-Trams to Bury stop at platform 1 (westernmost).
-Platform 3 (easternmost) currently runs no regular service, but is sometimes used during service disruptions.
+Trams to Bury stop at platform 1 (west).
+Platform 3 (east) currently runs no regular service, but is sometimes used during service disruptions.

+Replacement bus services run to bus stops Crumpsall Metrolink Stop A towards Manchester and Stop B towards Bury on Crumpsall Lane.